 Now that you know what algorithm I'm referring to, I feel compelled to warn you that most people loathe it.
 They abhor the constant changes without warning, many of which seem to decrease organic engagement (by showing your content to fewer people).
 These infamous algorithm changes— wherein the network decides that it can improve user experience by drastically altering an aspect of the platform without warning— can be infuriating.

 One day, as soon as you feel like you've finally gotten a hang of it, something changes and only 10 people have seen your picture.
 What's up with that?!

-Speaking of algorithm changes, IG Stories is still a relatively new addition to the platform, along with Instagram Live and using hashtags in your bio.
+Speaking of algorithm changes, IG Stories is now a well-established option on the platform, along with Instagram Live and using hashtags in your bio.
+People expect you to use these at least every once in awhile, and now to also save your Stories & previous Lives as highlights just above your main feed of pictures.
 Using hashtags in your bio as a chocolate company is a statement to customers.
 It tells them what communities you participate in & value, while Instagram Live allows you to stream live video to your followers of what you are doing at the moment.